 Travel Grant Application

 The Association of Women in Slavic Studies (AWSS) is pleased to be able to offer travel grants of between $200 and $1000 for scholars from Eurasia studying women’s and gender studies, who are presenting papers at the American Slavic, Eurasian, and East European Studies Association (ASEEES) meetings, the AWSS meetings, or other conferences.
 Applications will be accepted on a rolling basis.
 Scholars should complete the information below and submit a current CV with their application.
-All recipients of awards are required to submit a short (maximum 250 words) report on their grant activity within 30 days of the event for which travel was supported.
+All recipients of awards are required to submit a short (maximum 250 words) report on their grant activity (i.e. how was this conference useful to you?) within 30 days of the event for which travel was supported.

 The application, CV, and final report should be submitted electronically to Michele Rivkin-Fish (mrfish@unc.edu) and Rochelle Ruthchild (ruthchil@yahoo.com).